romshark/templier/README.md

 templier --config ./templier.yml
 ```

+ℹ️ Templiér automatically detects `templier.yml` and `templier.yaml` in the directory its running in without the explicit `--config` flag.

 ## How is Templiér different from templ's own watch mode?

 As you may already know, templ supports [live reload](https://templ.guide/commands-and-tools/live-reload)